swo/infectious_icd9/README.md

 - *reference* is the code or range given in the Table that justify the refers to this code
 - *diagnosis_category* is the abbreviation for the diagnosis category

+Codes that do not match one of the infectious categories have reference `NA` and diagnosis category `not_infectious`.

 `fd_categories.tsv` has one record per diagnosis category:

 - *diagnosis_category* is the same as in `fd_codes.tsv`